Hierarchical Multi-Agent MCTS for Safety-Critical Coordination in Mixed-Autonomy Roundabouts: EXPERIMENTAL EVALUATION

 The decision-making process is further analyzed through the control input heatmap in Fig.~\ref{fig7}(a), which reveals the temporal evolution of acceleration and yaw rate commands for each vehicle.
 The predominant green coloring indicates that most control actions are moderate, with occasional stronger interventions (darker colors) occurring primarily during critical in-roundabout driving phases.
 This pattern demonstrates the framework's ability to generate comfortable trajectories while responding appropriately to dynamic interaction scenarios.

 Fig.~\ref{fig7}(b) presents a quantitative assessment of safety performance based on Post-Encroachment Time (PET) distributions.
-The proposed method with a maximum tree depth of $d_{\text{max}} = 8$ delivers the best safety outcomes, with no observed instances of PET falling below the critical threshold of $1.0$ second.
-In comparison, the baseline approach exhibits $8.8\%$ violations, while the Stackelberg and Nash methods perform considerably worse, with violation rates of $26.1\%$ and $13.2\%$, respectively.
-These results underscore the effectiveness of our framework, which leverages dynamic risk evaluation and adaptive safety constraints to proactively manage both current and anticipated vehicle interactions.
+The proposed method with a maximum tree depth of $d_{\text{max}} = 8$ delivers the best outcomes, with no instances of PET falling below the critical threshold of $1.0$ second.
+In comparison, the baseline approach exhibits $8.8\%$ violations, while the Stackelberg and Nash methods perform worse, with violation rates of $26.1\%$ and $13.2\%$, respectively.
+These results underscore the effectiveness of our framework, which leverages dynamic risk evaluation and adaptive safety constraints to proactively manage both current and anticipated interactions.

-Table~\ref{tab2} highlights the superior performance of our proposed approach with $d_{\text{max}} = 8$, which achieves the highest arrival rate of $94.4\pm2.0\%$ and an almost perfect safety record with only $0.2\pm0.3\%$ collision rate.
-Although its computation time ($26.5\pm3.8$\,s) is slightly longer than that of the baseline method ($21.5\pm4.0$\,s), the substantial safety gain justifies this modest increase.
-In contrast, conventional approaches such as Stackelberg and Nash still suffer from higher collision rates of $16.8\%$ and $11.4\%$, respectively, demonstrating their limitations in handling complex interaction scenarios.
+Table~\ref{tab2} demonstrates the superior performance of our proposed method with $d_{\max}=8$, which achieves the lowest collision rate (0.0\%) and the smallest trajectory deviation ($0.45\pm0.39$,m), while maintaining competitive driving speed ($5.31\pm0.89$,m/s).
+In contrast, Stackelberg and Nash baselines exhibit substantially higher collision rates (16.0\% and 11.0\%), indicating their limited robustness in complex interaction scenarios.
+Increasing $d_{\max}$ consistently improves safety, confirming the benefit of incorporating larger safety margins in roundabout coordination.